RELATIONAL THERAPY

 Trauma is a complex field in the therapeutic environment.
 There is

-Feelings of panic, repetitive nightmares, flash-backs, perpetual restlessness, an inability to control worrying thoughts, feelings of not belonging , confusion about who you are, harmful relationships, struggling with addictions, thoughts of worthlessness and self-harm, are signs of a potentially traumatic life event or set of events.
-Whilst I cannot diagnose any condition, as a counsellor I can help you to explore your feelings confidentially and help you make sense of your suffering, so you can find a peaceful way of living.
+Feelings of panic, repetitive nightmares, flash-backs, perpetual restlessness, an inability to control worrying thoughts, feelings of not belonging , confusion about who you are, an addiction to harmful relationships, or indeed any form of addiction, thoughts of worthlessness and self-harm, are all signs of a potentially traumatic life events.
+Whilst I cannot diagnose any condition, as a counsellor I can help you explore your feelings and thoughts confidentially and I can help you make sense of your suffering, so you can choose a peaceful way of living.
 Trauma thrives on suppressed emotions!
-If we bravely explore and express our suffering in a safe environment, our experience can transform in a beautiful door to compassionate living and lead us to personal freedom.
+If we bravely and compassionately explore emotional triggers and unwanted behaviours in a safe way and in a safe environment, our new found understanding can transform our lived experience can and lead us to personal freedom.

 Relationship problems